akkupy/Homelab/docs/vaultwarden.md

 ## Introduction

+Bitwarden is a free/freemium open-source password management service that stores sensitive information such as website credentials in an encrypted vault.
+The platform offers a variety of client applications including a web interface, desktop applications, browser extensions, mobile apps, and a command-line interface.

+### Vaultwarden

 Alternative implementation of the Bitwarden server API written in Rust and compatible with [upstream Bitwarden clients](https://bitwarden.com/download/)*, perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

 #### ⚠️**IMPORTANT**⚠️: When using this server, please report any bugs or suggestions to [vaultwarden](https://github.com/dani-garcia/vaultwarden/), regardless of whatever clients you are using (mobile, desktop, browser...).
 DO NOT use the official support channels.